-English Language is the study of the spoken and written word and how writers use language to fulfil purposes, target specific audiences, reveal attitudes and evoke emotions.
-The course is highly technical and we will equip you with the tools and vocabulary to deconstruct texts in detail, looking specifically at how words and grammatical structures can affect meaning.
-The course is also highly creative and allows you to develop your original writing skills, providing the opportunity for you to write both literary and non-literary pieces.
+The English Language A-Level is the study of spoken and written words and how writers use language to fulfil purposes, target specific audiences, reveal attitudes and evoke emotions.
+The course is quite technical and you will be equipped with the tools and vocabulary to deconstruct texts in detail, looking specifically at how words and grammatical structures can affect meaning.

-At least two 5s and three 4s at GCSE, including at least a 4 in GCSE English Language.
+At least five 5s at GCSE, including at least a 5 in English Language.